QuentinRa/blog.quentinra.dev/cybersecurity/discovery/index.md

 There are a lot of ways to perform its discovery

 * `ping`: test if the host is up, and accepting ICMP packets.
-Useful to find if the option `-Pn` must be used in `nmap`.
+Useful to find if the flag `-Pn` must be used in `nmap`.

 * **Nmap** ([course](nmap/index.md)): to find open ports, their services+version with `-sV`, the OS with `-O` or `-sV`, and try to exploit vulnerabilities

 * **Nessus** ([course](nessus/index.md)): find open ports and their vulnerabilities.
-This is a local website that can be used when needing an automated, noisy, slow, but somewhat advanced scan.
+This is a local website that can be used when needing an automated scan, albeit noisy, and somewhat slow.

 * A hacker could do other activities such as getting in touch with employees, and trying to use social engineering to learn more about their company.